 The India generic drugs market size reached USD 28.06 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 51.47 Billion by 2033, exhibiting a growth rate (CAGR) of 6.97% during 2025-2033.
-The India generic drugs market is driven by a strong pharmaceutical manufacturing base, government initiatives like the PLI scheme to boost domestic API production, rising healthcare demand, cost-effective drug production, growing exports, and an increasing prevalence of chronic diseases, making affordable medications essential for both domestic and international markets.
+The market is expected to reach USD 51.47 Billion by 2033, exhibiting a growth rate (CAGR) of 6.97% during 2025-2033.
+The market growth is attributed to a strong pharmaceutical manufacturing base, government initiatives like the PLI scheme to boost domestic API production, rising healthcare demand, cost-effective drug production, growing exports, and an increasing prevalence of chronic diseases.

 Robust Pharmaceutical Manufacturing Infrastructure